Armagh

 Armagh (/ɑrˈmɑː/ ar-MAH-'; Ard Mhacha, /ga/, "Macha's height") is a city and the county town of County Armagh, in Northern Ireland, as well as a civil parish.
 It is the ecclesiastical capital of Ireland – the seat of the Archbishops of Armagh, the Primates of All Ireland for both the Roman Catholic Church and the Church of Ireland.
 In ancient times, nearby Navan Fort (Eamhain Mhacha) was a pagan ceremonial site and one of the great royal capitals of Gaelic Ireland.
 Today, Armagh is home to two cathedrals (both named after Saint Patrick) and the Armagh Observatory, and is known for its Georgian architecture.

-Statistically classed as a medium-sized town by NISRA, Armagh was given city status in 1994 and Lord Mayoralty status in 2012.
+Statistically classed as a medium-sized town by the Northern Ireland Statistics and Research Agency, Armagh was given city status in 1994 and Lord Mayoralty status in 2012.
 It had a population of 16,310 people in the 2021 Census.